sezanzeb/sezanlight/readme.md

 Just setting a single color once.
 Type

 ```
-192.168.2.110:3546
+192.168.1.100:3546
 ```

-into your browser (replace 192.168.2.110:3546 with your raspberries local ip and the port on which the server is running)
+into your browser (replace 192.168.1.100:3546 with your raspberries local ip and the port on which the server is running)

-and use the web tool
+and use the web tool.
+You can also use this to check if the server works, as no configuration on the client is needed for that.

 ## Future